Skip to main content

 }

-Notice that the technology returns pronunciation for all the additional words and words included in preferred phrases, even though we didn't specify pronunciations for all of them.
-If a word's pronunciation isn't specified by the user, it's either found in the model's vocabulary or auto-generated.
+Notice that the technology returns pronunciations for all the additional words and words included in preferred phrases, even though we didn't specify pronunciations for all of them.
+If a word's pronunciation isn't specified by the user, it's either found in the technology's vocabulary or auto-generated.

-In order to run Enhanced Speech to Text Built on Whisper processing for a single media file, you should start by sending a POST request to /api/technology/speech-to-text-whisper-enhanced as follows:
+To run Enhanced Speech to Text Built on Whisper for a single media file, you should start by sending a POST request to the /api/technology/speech-to-text-whisper-enhanced endpoint. file is the only mandatory parameter.
+In Python, you can do this as follows:

 files = {"file": file}